 Proving Liability for a Slip and Fall on Icy Sidewalk

-To prove liability, you must be able to show that the city was negligent for not addressing an icy area and that this negligence was the cause of your accident that resulted in injures.
+To prove liability, you must be able to show that the city was negligent for not addressing an icy area and that this negligence was the cause of your accident that resulted in injuries.
 It is beneficial to have evidence that the city was aware of icy street or sidewalk conditions and failed to do anything about them despite this knowledge.
 This evidence could be copies of letters, printouts of emails, or records of phone calls that you made to the appropriate city department to advise of the conditions prior to your accident.

 It is important to remember that cities are not typically responsible for clearing away ice and snow from the areas in front of commercial businesses or private residences.
 However, it is the job of the city to clear ice and snow from the areas around public buildings and properties, such as public libraries, courthouses, and post offices.
 Public property also includes public schools, public bus stops, and park pedestrian paths.
 Keep in mind that many jurisdictions put an upper limit on how much a person can recover in damages from a municipality.

-New Yorkers can make complaints about public property that has not been properly cleared of snow and ice by calling 311.
+New Yorkers can make complaints about the public property that has not been properly cleared of snow and ice by calling 311.
 Meanwhile, the NYC Administrative Code requires property owners, tenants, lessees, and occupants to clean snow and ice from all sidewalks adjacent to their properties.

 Common Slip and Fall Causes in the Winter and How to Avoid Them